-Table~\ref{tab:sum_model} demonstrates the absence of a universally superior model, with performance leadership varying substantially across annotation contexts, providing strong support for the argument that for fixed $(P,G,H)$, model changes yield significant paired contrasts ($\Delta^{(M)}_{S} \not= 0$).
+First, cross-model differences warrant model testing and selection.
+We find no universally superior model, as performance leadership varies substantially across annotation contexts (Table~\ref{tab:sum_model}).
+This variation provides strong support for the argument that for fixed $(P,G,H)$, model changes yield significant contrast ($\Delta^{(M)} \not= 0$).

 Among the tested models, no single model dominates across contexts.
-Claude 3.5 Sonnet excels in tasks such as dialog intent classification ($\kappa=0.427$), connectedness presence ($\kappa=0.688$), and connectedness classification tasks ($\kappa=0.371$), and whereas DeepSeek-R1 performs best in dialog breakdown analysis ($\kappa=0.744$), criticism stance detection ($\kappa=0.580$), and sentiment analysis ($\kappa=0.935$).
+AN-CW1 excels in tasks such as dialog intent classification ($\kappa=0.427$), connectedness presence ($\kappa=0.688$), and connectedness classification tasks ($\kappa=0.371$), whereas DS-OW1 performs best in dialog breakdown analysis ($\kappa=0.744$), criticism stance detection ($\kappa=0.580$), and sentiment analysis ($\kappa=0.935$).
 However, these two models show dramatic drops on other tasks.
-For instance, GPT-4o achieves the highest performance in business proposal evaluation ($\kappa=0.605$), and language toxicity detection ($\kappa=0.471$) , while o3-mini leads in review attribute detection ($\kappa=0.554$).
-One interesting observation is that reasoning-focused models, such as o3-mini and DeepSeek-R1, display greater performance variability across tasks.
-For instance, o3-mini attains the high agreement level in review attribute detection, while its performance in dialog breakdown analysis drops sharply.
+For instance, OA-CW1 achieves the highest performance in business proposal evaluation ($\kappa=0.605$) and language toxicity detection ($\kappa=0.471$), while OA-CW2 leads in review attribute detection ($\kappa=0.554$).
+These task leaders become the focal models in the open-weight baseline and upper-bound analyses below.
+One interesting observation is that reasoning-focused models, such as OA-CW2 and DS-OW1, display greater performance variability across tasks.
+For instance, OA-CW2 attains a high agreement level in review attribute detection, while its performance in dialog breakdown analysis drops sharply.
 This volatility reflects optimization of the reasoning models for analytical cognition (conscious deliberation) rather than intuitive cognition (i.e., grounded, situational pattern recognition) \citep{patterson_intuitive_2017} that annotation tasks require, suggesting completion-optimized models may be more suitable for consistent annotation performance.

-Overall, these findings establish the necessity of task-specific model evaluation and highlight two critical challenges: determining when low model confidence warrants additional votes from multiple models, and ensuring robust reproducibility as high-performing proprietary models face retirement cycles.
+Overall, these findings establish the necessity of task-specific model evaluation and highlight two critical challenges: determining when low model confidence warrants additional votes from multiple models, and ensuring robust reproducibility as high-performing closed models face retirement cycles.
 We address these challenges in the following sections.

 {\OneAndAHalfSpacedXI

 }